 The end of a relationship marks the beginning of an immensely challenging period in a person’s life.
-It takes a great deal of patience and hard work to build yourself back up after you lose your partner.
+It takes a great deal of patience and hard work to go through the healing process after you become single again.
 Many struggle to figure out how to feel better after a breakup because the world as they knew it has changed.
 Who couldn’t use a nudge in the right direction during such a time?

 We’re here to address the subject in conversation with emotional wellness and mindfulness coach Pooja Priyamvada (certified in Psychological and Mental Health First Aid from Johns Hopkins Bloomberg School of Public Health and the University of Sydney), who specializes in counseling for extramarital affairs, breakups, separation, grief, and loss, to name a few.

-It is important to note that you can heal from a breakup when you still love them.
-And that’s exactly what we will do together – prioritize your wellbeing.
-With a little help and guidance, you will be equipped with the right tools to handle the separation.
+It is important to note that you can heal from a breakup when you still love your partner and even when you feel sad about it.
+And that’s exactly what we will do together – prioritize your well-being despite the current reality.
+With a little help and guidance, you will be equipped with the right tools to handle the separation and embark on your healing journey.
 We know it’s a difficult road to walk and we’re here for you every step of the way.

 How Long Does It Take To Feel Better After A Breakup?

 This is a very common question and everyone wants an expiry date for their pain.
-Everyone wants to know when they’ll stop hurting.
+And yes, while time heals all wounds, you need a little extra care at this time.
 But are things really that simple?
 Pooja says, “At its core, a separation is an experience of loss that results in grief.
-And grief has no fixed timeline.
+Grief and personal growth have no fixed timeline.
 There’s no uniform way of dealing with it; some people get over a breakup quickly while others take months and years.

 “Hence, the answer is very subjective and differs with each case.
-You cannot predict when you’ll be okay with any sort of accuracy.
-But you will know there’s a problem at hand when these negative emotions begin adversely affecting the other areas of your life.
-That would mean you’re experiencing prolonged grief, which calls for professional help.”
+You cannot predict when and what will make you feel better.
+But you will know there’s a problem at hand when these negative feelings begin affecting the other areas of your life adversely.
+That would mean you’re experiencing prolonged grief, and that calls for professional help where someone else needs to intervene.”

-While there’s no way of knowing when you’ll feel better, there are 7 ways of working toward that promised land of emotional stability.
-You must not fall short from your end; put in the work required and there are bound to be positive results.
+While there’s no way of knowing when you’ll start feeling positive emotions again, there are 7 ways of working toward emotional stability.
+You must not fall short from your end.
+Put in the work required and there are bound to be positive results.
 The most important tool in your arsenal will be an optimistic mindset.
-Be convinced of the fact that all will unfold for the best.
+Be convinced of the fact that all will unfold for the best and there will be a time when you will feel better about yourself after a breakup.

-As renowned entrepreneur Malcolm S. Forbes said, “When things are bad, we take comfort in the thought that they could always get worse.
+As renowned entrepreneur Malcolm S. Forbes once said, “When things are bad, we take comfort in the thought that they could always get worse.
 And when they are, we find hope in the thought that things are so bad, they have to get better.”
-Without further ado, here’s how to feel better after a breakup in 7 simple ways…
+Without further ado, let’s look at how to feel better after a breakup in 7 simple ways…

 How To Feel Better After A Breakup – 7 Expert Ways

 Let’s begin by acknowledging the sheer awfulness of breakups.
+The self-pity and the difficult feelings that follow.
 There’s no denying their ability to turn our lives upside down.
 They exhaust our emotional and physical resources completely and leave us in a state of utter despair.
+Going through a breakup is no joke.
 And then there’s the common woe – how can you heal from a breakup when you still love them?
-We’re going to address all this (and more) with these 7 strategies.
+We’re going to address all this (and more) with these 7 strategies to make this entire experience more bearable.

-Lend all of them your due consideration because you never know what may be effective.
 Keeping an open mind is the best thing you can do when you’re trying to cope with post-breakup depression.
-Feel free to customize these tips as per your circumstances or state of mind; there’s no one-size-fits-all method for healing.
+Feel free to customize these tips as per your circumstances or state of mind.
+There’s no one-size-fits-all method for healing.
+Take it one day at a time and keep these few things on your mind.
 Here’s how to feel better after a breakup, as recommended by our expert:

 1. Accept and grieve

 Pooja explains, “Grieving is extremely important when a relationship ends, more so when it ends badly or without closure.
 You have to be cognizant of your partner’s role in your life and now of their absence.
 Post-breakup issues crop up when people are unable to accept the reality of their situation.
-Do what you must to mourn the loss and do not suppress your emotions.
+Do all the things you must to mourn the loss and do not suppress your emotions.
 Let them out of your system properly.”
-Go through the 7 stages of grief after your breakup.
+Go through the 7 stages of grief after your breakup, instead of playing the blame game.

 Related Reading: 9 Expert Tips To Stop Feeling Sorry For Yourself After Breakup